 K. Anne Watson

 Dissertation Committee: Dr. Daniel W. Hill, Jr. (Chair), Dr. Lihi Ben Shitrit, Dr. K. Chad Clay

 Dissertation: From Interests to Rights: Using CEDAW to Understand the Substantive Representation of Women

 Professional Website: http://www.kannewatson.com

-I am a PhD candidate (ABD) in the fields of Comparative Politics and Political Methodology.
-My research agenda is focused on the ratification of international law, its incorporation in domestic policy, and the outcomes of each, particularly with regards to women’s rights, economic rights, and the measurement of human rights conditions.
+I am a PhD candidate (ABD) specializing in the ratification of international law, its incorporation in domestic policy, and the outcomes of each, particularly with regards to women’s rights, economic rights, and the measurement of human rights conditions.
 In my dissertation, a direct extension of this agenda, I tackle the puzzle that although widely ratified international law guarantees women equal access to and enjoyment of the economy, women’s enjoyment of their economic rights continues to show variation–even in developed, democratic countries.
 I argue that this variation is a result of differing degrees of support for specific women-friendly policies in these countries’ legislatures.
-I also have a forthcoming article with Daniel W. Hill, Jr. in International Studies Quarterly.
+I also have a recent article with Daniel W. Hill, Jr. in International Studies Quarterly.